RockingShip/untangle/README.md

 Take for example the classic expressions `"a*(b+c)"` and `"(a*b)+(a*c)"`.
 Although structurally different, both have the same effect.

-Some expresssions are trivial, most are not.
+Some expressions are trivial, most are not.
 For example: `"b?(a==b):(a!=c)"` is a synonym of `"a!=(c>b)"`.

 This redundancy makes the difference between identical (same structure) and similar (same footprint).